19122486882/Obsidian_Git/README.md

 A Picture Embed

-- Even if the name of the respository changes, the index link of the material still works.
+- If the name of the respository changes, the index link of the material won't work anymore.